antonboychenko/spss-dsl-2.0/SPSS_md_2_chapter.md

 - explore categorical variables
 - visualise categorical variables
-- explore continous variables
+- explore continuous variables
-- visualise continous variables
+- visualise continuous variables
 - explore joint distributions of variables

 We hope you will enjoy this workshop!